 A professional vocalist, Kendrick has performed with light opera companies and has won several awards in NATS Competitions.
 Voice teachers include Shigemi Matsumoto, Don St. Jean and Karyl Ryczek.
-She also performed with a contemporary folk band, Anne’s Cordial.
+She also performs with a contemporary folk band, Anne’s Cordial.

 Kendrick received a B.M. in Vocal Performance from Rhode Island College and an M.M. in Composition with Distinction from the Longy School of Music, where she studied with composer John Howell Morrison.